ypriverol/github-paper/document/manuscript.md

 ## Rule 3.
 Developing and collaborating on new features: branching and forking

-Everyone with a GitHub account can _fork_ any public repository and start developing in one's own fork (https://help.github.com/articles/fork-a-repo/) under their username (see for example https://github.com/ypriverol/github-paper/network/members for this
+Everyone with a GitHub account can _fork_ any public repository and start developing the same code base in one's own fork (https://help.github.com/articles/fork-a-repo/) under their username (see for example https://github.com/ypriverol/github-paper/network/members for this